kgeographer/kgeographer.github.io/content/folklore.md

 Authors: Karl Grossner
 Summary: A prospective project: Geography of Folkloric Motifs

-In this new "semi-retirement" phase of my life as a professional geographer and Digital Humanities Research Developer&trade;, I have begin planning an ambitious new project that continues my passion for "computing place."
+In this new "semi-retirement" phase of my life as a professional geographer and Digital Humanities Research Developer&trade;, I have begun planning an ambitious new project that continues my passion for "computing place."
 [1] The project will leverage my expertise in geospatial, geo-semantic and textual methods to further develop and explore formalizations of another dimension of place: the folkloric motifs that emerge from and are associated with different regions and societies.

 The core of this project involves creating a vector database of embeddings [2] for the approximately 2,500 folklore motifs outlined in the Aarne-Thompson-Uther (ATU) Folkloric Index [3].
 With these embeddings, I aim to generate a 2,500-dimensional motif "signature" for any given piece of folkloric text.
 By combining these motif signatures with spatial and temporal metadata, I hope to characterize and compare the conceptual content of folklore as it relates to specific places.
 The system would be made freely available and its development open to collaboration.